ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 What is going on is that the SSL verification code in the gateway client is treating this destination differently because it uses an IP address rather than a hostname.
 Instead of matching with the cert's CN, it is looking in the cert's SAN for a match of the IP address.
 Since there is no SAN in the cert, it sees it as a bad connection and fails the SSL handshake.

 ### How to fix it
 If you look at the error message it does not say CN, (e.g. [ERROR] Connection ## had error: Host: . is not cert&apos;s CN: ), but the cert&apos;s list, which leads me to believe you have generated your self-signed cert incorrectly.
-The problem is generating the cert using an FQDN or CN with an IP_Address.
-This will not work since IP addresses are only supported when using SAN.
+The problem is that the cert was generated using an FQDN or CN with an IP_Address, this will not work since IP addresses are only supported when using SAN.

 Method for generating a certificate with an IP as the CN with openssl: